-Ni Number system 1.
-Knowing our numbers Word problems on number operations involving large numbers up to a maximum of 5 digits in the answers.
-Conversions of units of length and mass.
-Reasoning, Proof Comparison of numbers up to large numbers with concept of place value.
-Formation of different numbers by using given numbers and select biggest, smallest among them.
-Communication: • Writes any five digit numbers in words and vice versa. • Comparison of five digit numbers using the symbols <,>,=.
-Connections: • Understands the Usage of large numbers in daily life (village population, income from land, etc.) Representation: • Expresses the numbers into expanded and compact form By using unit, ten, hundred, thousand blocks represents numbers through them.
-2. Whole numbers Problem Solving Proof • Verification of properties of whole numbers such as closure, associative, inverse, identity, distributive, commutative (+x) Communication: Understands the need of whole number instead of natural numbers.
-6 Finds the usage of whole numbers from their daily life.
-Understands the relation between N, and W. Representation: • Represents the whole numbers on the number line.
-3. Playing with Numbers Solving Simplification of numerical statements involving two or more brackets Tests the divisibility rules Understands the use of LCM and HCF in different situations and find them in division, prime factorization method.
+CONTENT ACADEMIC STANDARDS Number system 1.
+Knowing our • Word problems on number operations involving numbers up to a maximum of 5 digits in the answer • Conversions of units of length and mass. numbers Reasoning, Proof Estimation of outcome of number operations.
+Comparison of numbers up to large numbers with of place value.
+Formation of different numbers by using given numbers biggest, smallest among them.
+2, Communication: Writes any five digit numbers in words and vice ve Comparison of five digit numbers using the symbol Connections: • Understands the Usage of large numbers in daily life population, income from land, etc.) (village Representation: • Expresses the numbers into expanded and compa By using unit, ten, hundred, thousand blocks rep numbers through them.
+2. Whole numbers Problem Solving • Solves problems by using four fundamental open with the properties of whole numbers. erations Reasoning, Proof • Verification of properties of whole numbers of closure, associative, inverse, identity, district commutative (+, -, x) Communication:• Understands the need of whole number instead of numbers. natural 6 Finds the usage of whole numbers from their daily l Understands the relation between N, and W. ife.
+Representation: • Represents the whole numbers on the number line.
+3. Playing with Numbers Problem • Simplification of numerical statements involving more brackets g two or Tests the divisibility rules Understands the use of LCM and HCF in dissituations and find them in division, prime factor method.

 Reasoning, Proof Finds the logic behind the divisibility rules.
-Understands the relationship between LCM and HCF of two numbers by verification, why this relation hold only in two numbers, take more than two numbers and see the pattern, conclude Communication n:• Uses brackets involving fundamental operations.
+Understands the relationship between LCM and HCF of two numbers by verification, why this relation hold only in two numbers, take more than two numbers and see the pattern, conclude Communicatio n:• Uses brackets involving fundamental operations.
 Connections: Establishes the relation among factors.
 Under stands the use of LCM and HCF from their real life situations.
 Finds the patterns in division, multiplication tables.
 Representation n:• 6.
-Integers Problem Solving Solves the problems on addition, subtraction involving integers Reasoning, Proof Compares integers, and ordering of integers.
-Difference of +, between N, and Z Communicatio n:• Understands the necessity of set of integers.
-Connections: Finds the connection among N,W and Z Representation n: ◆ Represents the integers on the number line. • Shows the addition, subtraction on the number line.
-7. Fractions and Decimals Problem Solving Adds, subtracts, multiplies like and unlike fractions (avoid complicated, large tasks) Inter conversion of fractions and decimal fractions.
-Word problems involving + ,- of decimals (two operations together on money, mass, length, temperature) Reasoning, Proof • Communication n:•
+Integers Problem Solving Solves the problems on addition, subtraction and multiplication involving integers.
+Reasoning, Proof Compares integers, and ordering of integers.
+Difference of +, between N, and Z. Communicatio n:• Understands the necessity of set of integers.
+Connections: • Finds the connection among N,W and Z. Representation Represents the integers on the number line.Shows the addition, subtraction on the number line.
+7. Fractions and Decimals Problem Solving: Adds, subtracts, multiplies like and unlike fractions (avoid complicated, large tasks) Inter conversion of fractions and decimal fractions.
+Word problems involving + ,- of decimals (two operations together on money, mass, length, temperature) Reasoning, Proof: Gives reasons in conversion of mixed fractions and and improper fractions.
+Compares fractions.
+Communication • Express improper fraction into mixed fraction and vice-versa.